Qicoco97/UofG-RTEP-BabyMonitor/docs/setup/hw-setup.md

 -   [Velcro](https://www.amazon.com/VELCRO-Brand-Industrial-Strength-Black/dp/B00006RSP1/)
 -   Tape

-If you have access to a MakerBot Replicator (5th Generation), you can simply download the `.makerbot` files for the [case](https://github.com/lukehsiao/CribSense/raw/master/chassis/case.makerbot) and [cover](https://github.com/lukehsiao/CribSense/raw/master/chassis/cover.makerbot) onto your MakerBot Replicator and print.
+If you have access to a MakerBot Replicator (5th Generation), you can simply download the `.makerbot` files for the [case](https://github.com/Qicoco97/UofG-RTEP/raw/master/chassis/case.makerbot) and [cover](https://github.com/Qicoco97/UofG-RTEP/raw/master/chassis/cover.makerbot) onto your MakerBot Replicator and print.
 It takes about 6 hours to print the case and 3 hours to print the cover.
 If you are using a different type of 3D printer, please keep reading.

-As mentioned above, a minimum build volume of 9.9" (L) x 7.8" (W) x 5.9" (H) is required to print CribSense.
+As mentioned above, a minimum build volume of 9.9" (L) x 7.8" (W) x 5.9" (H) is required to print baby monitor.
-If you do not have access to a 3D printer with this build volume, you can use an online 3D printing service (such as [Shapeways](http://www.shapeways.com/) or [Sculpteo](https://www.sculpteo.com/)) to print CribSense.
+If you do not have access to a 3D printer with this build volume, you can use an online 3D printing service (such as [Shapeways](http://www.shapeways.com/) or [Sculpteo](https://www.sculpteo.com/)) to print baby monitor.
 The minimum print resolution is 0.015".
 If you are using a [fused filament fabrication](https://en.wikipedia.org/wiki/Fused_filament_fabrication) type 3D printer, this means that your nozzle diameter needs to be 0.015" or smaller.
 Printers with lower print resolutions (larger nozzle diameters) may work, but the Raspberry Pi might not fit into the chassis.